GLEON/rLakeAnalyzer/vignettes/limnotools.md

     ## Warning in cline_calc(z_seg = sam_list[["smz"]], sigma_seg =
     ## sam_list[["sms"]]): Algorithm calculates cline to be in top segment.
 This
     ## is likely due to surface scatter.
-Trying the next interval
+Using the next interval.

 ``` r
 wl_df